bendance/E02a-Control-Structures/README.md

  - *Extra credit:* open main11.py.
 What is happening on lines 6-11?
      In lines 6-11, the game is making it so that the last chosen color is not picked as a random color again.

-Commit your changes and push them back to the repository.